 c.
 The operator is prohibited from using the 8-light system if the vehicle is so equipped.

 d.
-The operator has submitted to a background check and physical examination as required by Minnesota Statutes section 171.321, subdivision 2.
+The operator has submitted to a background check and physical examination as required by Minnesota Statutes, section 171.321, subdivision 2.

 e.
-The operator has a valid driver’s license and has not sustained a conviction of a disqualifying offense as set forth in Minnesota Statutes section 171.02, subdivisions 2a(h) - 2a(j).
+The operator has a valid driver’s license and has not sustained a conviction of a disqualifying offense as set forth in Minnesota Statutes, section 171.02, subdivisions 2a(h) - 2a(j).

 f.
 The operator has been trained in the proper use of child safety restraints as set forth in the National Highway Traffic Safety Administration’s “Guideline for the Safe Transportation of Pre- school Age Children in School Buses,” if child safety restraints are used by passengers, in addition to the training required in Section VI., above.